Capenovus/Steamcard-Rates/README.md

 # PriceSurveillor

-Generate Excel Files of Steam Gift Card prices in various currencies on various platforms.
+Generate Excel Files of Steam Gift Card prices of various currencies on various platforms.

 - Result Format is CURRENCY/EUR.
 - Expected Best Option is highlighted in GREEN